ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 The schema and order of the recovered messages are specified in the crash recovery draft.

-In the case where there is no answer from the gateway within the specified max_timeout, the counterparty gateway rollbacks the process until that stage.
+In the case where there is no answer from the gateway within the specified max_timeout, the counterparty gateway rollbacks the process up to the point when the crash occured (crash-point).
 Upon recovery, the crashed gateway learns that the counterparty gateway has initiated a rollback, and it proceeds accordingly (by also initiating a rollback).
 Note that rollbacks can also happen in case of unresolved errors.